Pedro de Alvarado: Death in the Mixtón War, 1541

 Alvarado developed a plan to outfit an armada that would sail from the western coast of Mexico to China and the Spice Islands.
 At great cost, he assembled and equipped 13 ships and approximately 550 soldiers for the expedition.
 The fleet was about to set sail in 1541 when Alvarado received a letter from Cristóbal de Oñate, pleading for help against hostile Indians who were besieging him at Nochistlán.

 The siege was part of a major revolt by the Mixtón natives of the Nueva Galicia region of Mexico.
 Alvarado gathered his troops and went to help Oñate.
 In a freak accident, he was crushed by a horse that was spooked and ran amok.
-He died a few days later, on July 4, 1541, and was buried in the church at Tiripetío, a village between Pátzcuaro and Morelia (in present-day Michoacán).
+Alvarado lay in agony before eventually dying a few days later, on July 4, 1541, and was buried in the church at Tiripetío, a village between Pátzcuaro and Morelia (in present-day Michoacán).

 Four decades after Alvarado's death, his mestiza daughter Leonor de Alvarado Xicoténcatl paid to transport his remains to Guatemala for reburial in the cathedral of the city of Santiago de los Caballeros de Guatemala, now Antigua Guatemala.